hosua/Folder-Organizer-Tool/README.md

 Alphabetize folders lets you sort all your files alphabetically.

 First, it will ask you how many letters you want per folder.
 I will use 3 as an example.

+This will sort all the files into folders named 'ABC', 'DEF', and so on.

 ![8](https://user-images.githubusercontent.com/22788738/119653276-2298ab80-bdf5-11eb-802c-a5d0cf294c17.png)